merce-fra/5G-NWDAF/README.md

 It is developed entirely in _Python_ and uses _Apache Kafka_ for internal communication.
 Each microservice is running in its own _Docker_ container, and the whole system is deployed with _Docker Compose_.

-The project is structured to maximize modularity and reusability through two libraries:  `nwdaf-api` and `nwdaf-libcommon`.
+The project is structured to maximise modularity and reusability through two libraries:  `nwdaf-api` and `nwdaf-libcommon`.

 ## Clone